neatcoin/docs/laws/democracy.md

 * Fast-track a simple-majority and simple-default Referendum.
 * Other governance matters Technical Committee Members can vote through Technical Committee Motions.

+## Voting rules

+Users, Council Members and Technical Committee Members decide by voting, and they follow different voting rules.

+### Referendums

+Referendums are the voting rules for Users.

+#### Referendum statuses

+Depending how a referendum was tabled and as democracy terms advance, a referendum goes through different statuses:

+* **Proposed**: A referendum is tabled by Users.
+It will enter Super-Majority Voting status next, or get cancelled.
+* **Externally proposed with super-majority voting**: A referendum is tabled by agreement of Council.
+It will enter Super-Majority Voting status next, or get cancelled.
+* **Externally proposed with simple-majority voting**: A referendum is tabled by agreement of Council.
+It will enter Simple-Majority Voting status next, or get cancelled.
+* **Externally proposed with simple-default voting**: A referendum is tabled by agreement of Council.
+It will enter Simple-Default Voting status next, or get cancelled.
+* **Super-majority voting**: A referendum under voting under super-majority rule.
+It will either get passed and enter Activating status, or get rejected.
+* **Simple-majority voting**: A referendum under voting under simple-majority rule.
+It will either get passed and enter Activating status, or get rejected.
+* **Simple-default voting**: A referendum under voting under simple-default rule.
+It will either get passed and enter Activating status, or get rejected.
+* **Acticating**: A referendum that has passed voting and will be activated in 8 days.
+Any User has the ability to submit preimage for a Referendum.
+If a preimage is submitted in time, the referendum will be executed.
+Otherwise, the referendum fails.

+#### Democracy terms

+Democracy terms are the general way Referendums advance statuses.
+Each democracy term lasts 7 days.

+When a new democracy term is started, a referendum, in one of **Proposed**, **Externally proposed with super-majority voting**, **Externally proposed with simple-majority voting** or **Externally proposed with simple-default voting** statuses gets put in one of **Super-majority voting**, **Simple-majority voting** or **Simple-default voting**.
+Proposed and Externally Proposed referendums alternate.
+For Proposed referendum, the one with the highest backing wins, regardless of submission time.

+#### Fast tracking

+Technical Committee Members, through Technical Committee Motions, can fast track a referendum under **Externally proposed with simple-majority voting** or **Externally proposed with simple-default voting** status.
+The fast track referendum does not follow normal democracy terms.

+A fast track referendum has a minimum voting period of 1 day.

+### Council Motions

+Each Council Member has equal voting rights for every Council Motion.

+In case of abstain, A Council Member's vote is decided as:

+1. Aye, if more than half of Council Members voted Aye.
+2. Aye, if Prime Council Member voted Aye, and if (1) does not hold.
+3. Nay, otherwise.